Denver, Colorado Probate Attorney

 - Lawful creditors are paid, and

-- Assets are distributed according to a decedent's wishes, or according to Colorado law, if the decedent died without a will
+- Assets are distributed according to a decedent's wishes, or according to Colorado law, if the decedent died without a will.

-A Denver probate attorney can help you understand the complexities associated with probate.
+Contact Miller & Steiert, P.C., and our Denver probate attorney can help you understand the complexities associated with probate.

 Not all decedents' estates are probated.
 When required, the process encompasses all matters involving a decedent's estate, including appointing a personal representative, inventorying, accounting for and distributing the estate assets and closing the estate.
 Depending on the circumstances, probate may also include proving up (validating) the decedent's will, resolving the claims of creditors and others against a decedent's estate, determining rightful heirs, resolving will contests and other issues, including litigation, that may arise.

-Conservators and guardians are fiduciaries and must, at all times, act in the best interests of the individuals and properties they are appointed to protect.
+Conservators and guardians must, at all times, act in the best interests of the individuals and properties they are appointed to protect.
 They are subject to court supervision, which includes filing plans for the care of the protected persons and their assets, and reporting to the court on the status and affairs of the protected persons.

 - Will contests